erikcribley/Train-Scheduler/README.md

 determine when the next train will arrive in relation to the current time.

 A click event takes the values from the form and logs them to firebase.
 The on_child_added function reacts when new data is logged to firebase and appends it to the table.
 Data already stored in firebase is displayed on the table at pageload.

+I styled the page with my own CSS rather than make the form and table through Bootstrap to get experience working with tables and forms.
+In the future I'll likely use Bootstrap for this purpose for both ease and aesthetic reasons.